wolfSSL/documentation/wolfSSL/src/chapter02.md

 Enable fast math + huge code.

-Enabling fasthugemath includes support for the fastmath library and greatly increases the code size by unrolling loops for popular key sizes during public key operations.
+Enabling fasthugemath includes support for the Fastmath library and greatly increases the code size by unrolling loops for popular key sizes during public key operations.
 Try using the benchmark utility before and after using fasthugemath to see if the slight speedup is worth the increased code size.

 ### `--enable-sp-math`